Children's (Pediatric) CT (Computed Tomography)

 Metal objects including jewelry, eyeglasses, hearing aids, non-permanent retainers and hairpins may affect the CT images and may have to be removed prior to your child's exam.
 This can be discussed with the CT technologist, the specialist who will be performing the CT scan.

 Your child may be asked not to eat or drink anything for several hours beforehand, especially if a sedative or anesthesia will be used in the exam.
-With sedation or anesthesia, your child probably will not be allowed to eat for three to six hours prior to the exam.
+With sedation or anesthesia, your child probably will not be allowed to eat for several hours prior to the exam.
 In general, children who have recently been ill will not be sedated or anesthetized.
-If this is the case or if you suspect that your child may be getting sick, you should talk with your physician about rescheduling the CT exam.
+If this is the case, or if you suspect that your child may be getting sick, you should talk with your physician about rescheduling the CT exam.

 Also inform your doctor of any recent illnesses or other medical conditions your child may have, and if there is a history of heart disease, asthma, diabetes, kidney disease or thyroid problems.
 Any of these conditions may influence the decision on whether contrast material will be given to your child for the CT examination.